glorivuer/prompt-photo-collection/gemini/mybanana/ba手办日本精准全面.md

+确定大小
+Transform this illustration into a realistic, full-body PVC figure.
+The figure occupies four-fifths the size of the image, preserving the original character's design, pose, and colors.
+Render it as a collectible figure made of PVC plastic, applying a realistic paint finish and adding detailed shading.
+Add glossy highlights to areas like the hair and clothing, a matte finish to the skin, and subtle seam lines similar to those found on a real figure.
+Place the figure on a solid black, round display base supported by a simple, transparent rod, casting a soft shadow underneath.
+Use a neutral-colored studio background, professional studio lighting, a sharp focus on the figure, and a shallow depth of field, just like a catalog shoot.
+The box, containing a plastic blister pack, can be seen in the background.

 ***◆基本要求：无包装***  https://x.com/munou_ac/status/1961703678303506681
 Transform this illustration into a photorealistic PVC anime figure.
 Keep the original character’s design, pose, and colors exactly the same.